 Dust covers specifically designed for watchmaking are very similar to a small cake cover.
 They are typically a glass dome with a handle on top for easy movement.
 The majority also feature a tray on which the watch can be placed before covering very similar to a cake board.
 This presents the option to move your watch around whilst it is covered.

 The trays also typically have different compartments that can also be used for parts storage and easy access.
 There are various basic options available but renowned makers of watchmaking tools such as Bergeon and Horotec also make branded versions for a higher price tag.

-Personally, I use glass ramekins that come with shop-bought desserts.
-They are the perfect size for covering your timepiece and work well to protect against dust and debris.
+I use glass ramekins that come with shop-bought desserts.
+They are the perfect size for covering your timepiece and work well to keep dust and debris.
 The ramekins are also a great size for covering the smaller end of watch cushions.
-However, if your watch cushions are too large to fit underneath a ramekin, there are many other options you can use as a watchmaker’s dust cover.
+However, if your watch cushions are too large to fit underneath a ramekin, there are many other options you can use as a watchmaking dust cover.

 The only downside I have found to using a ramekin or some other alternative options is that they cover the watch on a desk.
 Without a tray, it cannot be moved whilst covered.
 However, whilst this can be a limitation to some, it is not particularly relevant.
 Most of the time, you will leave the timepiece where it is and return to work on it in the same place.